jk-kevin/Secret-Santa-Drawer/README.txt

-What to Eat README
+Secret-Santa-Drawer README

-We all have had a situation where nobody can decide what or where to eat.
+For those situations where you would like to have a secret santa gift exchange with friends/family, but do not want to meet up just to draw names.
-What to Eat is a web application that helps narrow down the choices by randomly generating a type of food and then presents a number of locations available nearby.
+Secret-Santa-Drawer will send everybody a private email with the name of the person they drew.

 Technologies: